 The REIT attempts to stagger the maturities of its debt portfolio evenly over a ten year time horizon in order to effectively manage both interest rate and liquidity risks.
-As the REIT re-finances their existing mortgages at maturity, management will obtain new financing terms will more balance the current maturity profiles.
+As the REIT re-finances its existing mortgages at maturity, management will obtain new financing terms that provide more balance to the current maturity profiles.